It is a pleasure to study and work at our Academy – A welcome from the Principal.

-Vice Principal & SENCO: Seana Rice
+Principal & LAC Lead: Seana Rice

 ‘Word of the Week’ is part of the Academy’s ongoing strategy to improve students’ literacy.
 Students are being taught the importance of language and the need for a good vocabulary, both for their school work and as an essential life skill.
 There is an Academy WOW each week, displayed around school and on the website, and its use is reinforced by VMG tutors and in school assemblies.
 The word is designed to make students confident in their use of a range of complex words and their meanings, in a drive to improve student articulacy to even higher levels.

 “As vocabulary is reduced, so are the number of feelings you can express, the number of events you can describe, the number of the things you can identify.
 Man grows by language.” – Sheri S. Tepper